 Building on the DBT programme that opened in 1996, Spring Hill House opened in 2006.

-With trained DBT therapists, a DBT trainer and the first Society for DBT accredited therapist, Spring Hill House has established expertise in treating BPD.
+With trained DBT therapists, a British Isle DBT trainer and one of the first Society for DBT accredited therapists, Spring Hill House has established expertise in treating BPD.
 The DBT programme is unique in that it is delivered through a complete risk managed pathway of care, creating a sense of momentum and motivation for patients.

 Women over the age of 18 who have:

-Discharge is considered at admission and our clinical and social work teams work with appropriate case managers to support safe and successful transition.
+Discharge is considered from admission and our clinical and social work teams work with appropriate case managers to support safe and successful transition.

 At the point of discharge, patients at Spring Hill House will have successfully gained skills through the structured DBT programme.
 This enables them to address the cycle of behaviours and suffering associated with BPD in order to make a successful transition back into the community.

 Skills would have been tested throughout the patient stay at the various levels of risk, including a pre-discharge step in hostel-like accommodation on site.